 6. University of Antwerp

 Since UA offers 20 master’s degrees in English, it has seen many foreign students searching for European education.
-17% of its 21,00+ student population comes from nations all across the globe.
+17% of its 21,000+ student population comes from nations all across the globe.
+The tuition fee is slightly on the more expensive side; however, there can be some tuition discounts for a Master’s program, so take a note of this.

 7. UC Leuven-Limburg